rogier2012/aks-handson/README.md

 ## Register container in ACR

-Define a name for your image e.g. `rogier-voting`
+Define a name for your image e.g. `rogier-voting` and choose a version number e.g. `v1`

 `git clone https://github.com/Azure-Samples/azure-voting-app-redis.git`

 `cd azure-voting-app-redis/azure-vote/`

+Now build and register the app in the Azure Container Registry(ACR).
+You can find the container registry in the same resource group as the kubernetes cluster

-` az acr build --image rogier-voting:v1 --registry bngworkshopacr --file Dockerfile .`
+` az acr build --image <image-name>:<version-number> --registry <registry-name> --file Dockerfile .`

-After this command, find your image in https://portal.azure.com/#@bngbank.onmicrosoft.com/resource/subscriptions/1771ed3d-7e62-4569-a0ea-bbb0880b4d0b/resourcegroups/Workshop-Cloudchapter-rg/providers/Microsoft.ContainerRegistry/registries/bngworkshopacr/repository
+After this command, find your image in the Repository section of the ACR

 ## Creating a Helm project
 We are now going to use Helm to deploy something in our namespace.
 We are following the tutorial from Azure: https://learn.microsoft.com/en-us/azure/aks/quickstart-helm?tabs=azure-cli